phoenixyjy/Web-Crawler/README.md

 5. leave sometime for the website to render, so you can have the full elements of the target website.

 ## files explaination
 PostCode Crawler and the cash rate crawler are the typical easy crawler's.
-The idea is more basic, just locate the element by CSS tag crawler 1 is a little bit more complicated crawler 2 is the an more advanced crawler with proxy rotation, and proxy pre-checking.
+The idea is more basic, just locate the element by CSS tags cash rate is published by the RBA, and it is an important feature that we need for our machine learning algorithm which predicts the Real estate market. crawler 1 is a little bit more complicated crawler 2 is the an more advanced crawler with proxy rotation, and proxy pre-checking.